wongyouth/vimfiles/README.md

 * `cru` (`UPPER_CASE`) - `foo_bar` -> `FOO_BAR`, more on `:h cr`

 * `\P` - preview markdown, textile text turns to html output in browser, need `ruby` built in Vim, `bluecloth`, `RedCloth` and other gems installed in system environemnt (not in rvm or rbenv env) for support converting. more `:h preview`

-## Vim plugins included in the submodules

-* [vundle](https://github.com/gmarik/vundle) Vundle, the plug-in manager for Vim

 ## Vim plugins included in bundles